dolopodog/StratAssist/README.md

 **Usage**

-Download StratAssist to a folder of your choice.
+Download the StratAssist zip, and extract StratAssist.ps1 to a folder of your choice

-Execute using the PowerShell Window, or by right clicking StratAssist.ps1 and selecting "Run with PowerShell" in the context menu.
+Open the "Run" dialog box, by pressing the Windows Key+R

+In the dialogue, type "PowerShell -ExecutionPolicy Bypass" and hit Enter

+A PowerShell window will open.
+Drag and drop StratAssist.ps1 into the window and hit Enter

 **Features**